andreasschmittner/blog/_posts/2025-08-28-DOE-Climate-Report.md

 view of the field but to emphasize a certain extreme viewpoint.

 Because climate science is a complex topic there are many lines of evidence to consider.
-Some evidence, for example the recent bleaching of coral reefs in the tropics, have scientists who study those corals alarmed about their future fate.
+Some evidence, for example the recent bleaching of coral reefs in the tropics, have scientists who study those corals alarmed about their fate.
 Coral bleaching is affected by warm temperatures, which leads to expulsion of the coral's symbiotic algea.
 Since those algea feed the corals their expulsion is detrimental to the coral's health and it can lead to its death if bleaching events happen repeatedly.
 Corals are also negatively affected by ocean acidification, which compromises their ability to build their protective outer skeletons, which make up